confluentinc/librdkafka/CONTRIBUTING.md

   * `rd_kafka_broker_t` has field names starting with `rkb_..`, thus broker variable names should be named `rkb`

+Be consistent with using the same variable name for the same type throughout the code, it makes reading the code much easier as the type can be easily inferred from the variable.

 For other types use reasonably concise but descriptive names.
 `i` and `j` are typical int iterators.